-Land Use Baseline Parking Ratios Constrained Parking Ratios (-10%) University - Employees 0.50 per employee 0.45 per employee University - Commuting Students 0.25 per student 0.23 per student University - Visitors 0.20 per 1,000 sf 0.18 per 1,000 sf Private R&D 2.50 per 1,000 sf 2.25 per 1,000 sf Housing 1.25 per 1,000 sf 1.15 per 1,000 sf Civic/Retail 1.50 per 1,000 sf 1.35 per 1,000 sf UNC Healthcare - Employee 0.50 per employee 0.45 per employee UNC Healthcare - Patient/Visitor 2.50 per 1,000 sf 2.25 per 1,000 sf b.
+Civic/Retail 1.50 per 1,000 sf 1.35 per 1,000 sf UNC Healthcare - Employee 0.50 per employee 0.45 per employee UNC Healthcare - Patient/Visitor 2.50 per 1,000 sf 2.25 per 1,000 sf Fields 35 per field 20 per field b.
 Development undertaken subsequent to the initial 800,000 square feet of total building space in the Carolina North Project.
 Development subsequent to the initial phase of the Carolina North Project shall comply with the total number of parking spaces as determined by parking ratios mutually agreed upon by the Parties.
-These subsequent parking ratios shall be based on consideration of the Transportation Impact Analysis updates mandated by Section 5.8.8.c of this Agreement and the updated Short Range Transit Plans and Transportation Management Plans mandated by this Agreement.
+These subsequent parking ratios shall be based on consideration of the Transportation Impact Analysis updates mandated by Section 5.8.9.c of this Agreement and the updated Short Range Transit Plans and Transportation Management Plans mandated by this Agreement.
 It is the intent of the Parties that parking ratios at the Carolina North Project will be reduced over time as transit, pedestrian, and bicycle alternatives are enhanced.
+The Parties have discussed the feasibility of reducing the parking ratios for future phases of the Carolina North Project by 20% or 30% below the current baseline ratios and are committed to further discussions with a goal of achieving the maximum feasible reductions in the future.